-Field or control Description Display Tap to toggle the cursor display On or Off.
-Cursor Type Tap to select the cursor type from the drop-down list.
-Waveform cursors measure vertical amplitude and horizontal time parameters simultaneously at the point the cursor crosses a waveform.
+Description Tap to select the cursor type from the drop-down list.
+Waveform cursors measure vertical amplitude and horizontal time parameters simultaneously at the point the cursor intersects a waveform.
+The cursor intersect point tracks waveform amplitude changes.
 V Bars are vertical cursors that measure horizontal parameters (typically time).
-They are not associated with the waveform, but simply show the cursor time position in the waveform record.
+They are not associated with the waveform, but show the time position of the cursor in the waveform record.
 H Bars are horizontal cursors that measure amplitude (typically in volts or amperes).
-They are not associated with the waveform, but simply show the cursor amplitude position in the vertical scale.
+They are not associated with the waveform, but show the amplitude position of the cursor.
 V&H Bars cursors measure vertical and horizontal parameters simultaneously.
-They are not associated with the waveform, but simply show the cursor time and amplitude position.
-Source Waveform Tap to select the source waveform (the waveform on which to display the cursors).
+They are not associated with the waveform, but show the time and amplitude position of the cursors.
+Tap to select the source waveform (the waveform on which to display the cursors).
 Same places both cursors on the same waveform.
 Split allows each cursor to be on a different waveform.
 Only available when Cursor Type = Waveform.
-Source Tap to select the source waveform from the drop-down list.
+Tap to select the type of readout to display for a XY or XYZ plot.
+This control is only available when the Cursor Type is set to Waveform or V&H Bars.
+Rectangular displays the position values and the difference (delta) between cursors.
+Polar displays the polar information for each cursor.
+The top value is the magnitude of the vector drawn from the origin of the plot to the location of the cursor.
+The bottom value is the angle of the vector drawn from the origin of the plot to the location of the cursor.
+Tap to select the source waveform from the drop-down list.
 Selected Waveform automatically moves the waveform cursors to the selected source.
 Or select a specific source from the drop-down list.
-Only available when Source Waveform = Same.
-Cursor A Source, Cursor B Tap to select the waveform sources for Cursor A and B. Source Only available when Source Waveform = Split.
-Cursor A X-Position Tap to set a specific x-axis position for Cursor A using the multipurpose knob, or double-tap to set the position using the keypad.
-Cursor B X-Position Tap to set a specific x-axis position for Cursor B using the multipurpose knob, or double-tap to set the X-Position using the keypad.
+Only available when Source Waveform = Same .
+Tap to select the waveform sources for Cursor A and B. Only available when Source Waveform = Split .
+Tap to set a specific x-axis position for Cursor A using the multipurpose knob, or double-tap to set the position using the keypad.
+Tap to set a specific x-axis position for Cursor B using the multipurpose knob, or double-tap to set the X-Position using the keypad.
+Tap to set a specific Y-axis position for Cursor A using the multipurpose knob, or double-tap to set the position using the keypad.

+Field or control Description Cursor B Y-Position Tap to set a specific Y-axis position for Cursor B using the multipurpose knob, or double-tap to set the X-Position using the keypad.
+Only available when Cursor Type = H Bars or V&H Bars .
 Cursor Mode Tap to select the cursor mode.
 Independent mode sets multipurpose knobs A and B to move each cursor separately.
 Linked mode sets multipurpose knob A to move both cursors at the same time.
 Knob B will still move cursor B independently of knob A.